llfbandit/dio_cache_interceptor/README.md

 See [documentation](https://pub.dev/documentation/dio_cache_interceptor/latest/dio_cache_interceptor/dio_cache_interceptor-library.html) for all properties.

 ### Encryption
-Optionally, you can encrypt content and headers with your own algorithm via `Encrypt` / `Decrypt` methods if your storage is located in public folder.
+Optionally, you can encrypt body and headers with your own algorithm via `CacheCipher`.

 ### Cache policy
 ```dart